-× QUARTERLY REPORT PURS UANT TO SECTION 13 OR 15(i) OF THE SECURITIES EXCHANGE ACT O F 1934 For the quarterly period ended Ju une 30, 2021 OR TRANSITION REPORT PURS UANT TO SECTION 13 OR 15(i) OF THE SECURITIES EXCHANGE ACT O F 1934 For the trans sition period from to Commission file number 00 0-55323 Mentor Capital Inc (Exact name of registrant as specific • Delaware 77-0395098 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 5964 Campus Court, Plano, T (Address of principal executive offi ces) (Zip Code) Registra nt's telephone number, including ar ea code (760) 788-4700 Securi ities registered pursuant to Section 12(b) of the Act: N/A Title of each clas ss to be so registered Trading Symbols (s) Name of each exchange on which each class s is to be registered Sec curities registered pursuant to section n 12(g) of the Act: Common Stock (Title of class) on 13 or 15(d) of the Securities Exchange Act of 19 been subject to such filing requirements for the pas ata File required to be submitted pursuant to Rule ant was required to submit such files).
-Yes \boxtimes .
-No \square non-accelerated filer, or a smaller reporting companing mpany," and "emerging growth company" in Rule 1 Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company pany, indicate by check mark if the ed pursuant to Section 13(a) of the ne extended transition period for complying with ar ny new or revised financial Indicate by check mark whe ther the registrant is a shell compar ny (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ At July 30, 2021, there were 22,850,947 shares of Mentor Capi tal, Inc.'s common stock outstanding ng and 11 shares of Series Q Preferred Stock outstar nding.
+■ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2022

+1 OR □ TRANSITION REPOR T PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT O F 1934 I For the transition period from to Commission file number 0 00-55323 Montor Conito l Ino Mentor Capita (Exact name of registrant as specif Delaware 77-0395098 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 5964 Campus Court, Plano, Гехаs 75093 (Address of principal executive of říces) (Zip Code) Registrant's telephone number, including a rea code (760) 788-4700 Securities registered pursuant to Section 12(b) of the Act: N/A Title of each class to be so registered Trading Symbols (s) Name of each exchange on which each ı class is to be registered Securities registered pursuant to secti on 12(g) of the Act: Common Stock (Title of class) Indicate by check mark whether the registrant (1) hamonths (or for such shorter period that the registran Indicate by check mark whether the registrant has 232.405 of this chapter) during the preceding 12 mg Indicate by check mark whether the registrant is a company.
+See the definitions of "large accelerated f Large accelerated filer □ Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company □ ⊠ If an emerging growth company, indicate by check accounting standards provided pursuant to Section he extended transition period for complying with n any new or revised financial Indicate by check mark whether the registrant is a s hell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ At July 30, 2022, there were 22,941,357 shares of M Mentor Capital, Inc.'s common stock outstand ng and 11 shares of Series Q Preferred Stock outs standing.